Bambi, a Life in the Woods

 An English translation by Whittaker Chambers was published in North America by Simon & Schuster in 1928, and the novel has since been translated and published in over thirty languages around the world.
 Salten published a sequel, Bambi's Children, in 1939.

 The novel was well received by critics and is considered a classic, as well as one of the first environmental novels.
-It was adapted into a theatrical animated film, Bambi, by Walt Disney Productions in 1942, as well as two Russian live-action adaptations in 1985 and 1986, a ballet in 1987, and a stage production in 1998.
+It was adapted into an animated feature film, Bambi, by Walt Disney Productions in 1942, as well as two Russian live-action adaptations in 1985 and 1986, a ballet in 1987, and a stage production in 1998.
 Another ballet adaptation was created by an Oregon troupe, but never premiered.
 Janet Schulman published a children's picture book adaptation in 2000 that featured realistic oil paintings and many of Salten's original words.

 Plot

-Bambi is a roe deer fawn born in a thicket in late spring one year.
+Bambi is a roe deer fawn born in a thicket in late spring.
 Over the course of the summer, his mother teaches him about the various inhabitants of the forest and the ways deer live.
 When she feels he is old enough, she takes him to the meadow, which he learns is a wonderful but also dangerous place, as it leaves the deer exposed and in the open.
 After some initial fear over his mother's caution, Bambi enjoys the experience.
 On a subsequent trip, Bambi meets his Aunt Ena and her twin fawns Faline and Gobo.
 They quickly become friends and share what they have learned about the forest.
 While they are playing, they encounter princes, male deer, for the first time.
 After the stags leave, the fawns learn that those were their fathers, but that the fathers rarely stay with or speak to the females and young.

 As Bambi grows older, his mother begins to leave him alone.
 While searching for her one day, Bambi has his first encounter with "He" – the animals' term for humans – which terrifies him.
 The man raises a firearm and aims at him; Bambi flees at top speed, joined by his mother.
 After he is scolded by a stag for crying for his mother, Bambi gets used to being alone at times.
 He later learns the stag is called the "Old Prince", the oldest and largest stag in the forest, who is known for his cunning and aloof nature.
 During the winter, Bambi meets Marena, a young doe, Nettla, an old doe who no longer bears young, and two princes, Ronno and Karus.
 Mid-winter, hunters enter the forest, killing many animals including Bambi's mother.
 Gobo also disappears and is presumed dead.